coderefinery/testing/_episodes/07-travis.md

 ### Step 8: Fix the broken test

-For this uncomment the code under "step 9".

-Commit the following commit message "restore test_get_word_lengths; fixes #1" (assuming that you try to fix issue number 1).
+After you have fixed the code, commit the following commit message "restore test_get_word_lengths; fixes #1" (assuming that you try to fix issue number 1).

 This will autoclose the issue since GitHub will recognize the "fixes #1" in the commit message, see also [closing issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/).